 - More than one pet or have allergies: Change every 30-45 days

 How To Remember To Change Your Air Conditioner's Air Filters

 Here’s an easy way to stay on top of this; sign up for the Service Experts Email Club.
-When you do, you can elect to receive (or not) great email coupons and newsletters with a lot of tips and discounts on AC repairs and tune-ups.
+This is a great to receive discounts on service, tips and other helpful information directly to your email.
 In addition, your email subscription preferences let’s you set a reminder to change your Kansas City area home's air filter every 30, 60, 90, 120 or 365 days, or a specific date of your choice.

 How to replace your return air filter

-Most of you know how to replace the air filter in their equipment, but some homes have an additional filter in the return vent.
+Most of you know how to replace the air filter in their equipment, but some homes have another filter in the return vent.
 Whether you have one or not is dependent on which HVAC system you have.
-Your system is engineered to handle a maximum amount of pressure in your home, and the more filters you have the harder the blower motor works, which can reduce the life expectancy of your system if it isn't designed for it.
-Learning whether you have a return filter and replacing it is easy:
+Your system is engineered to handle a certain amount of pressure in your home, and the more filters you have the harder the blower motor works, which can shorten the life expectancy of your system if it isn't designed for it.
+Discovering whether you have a return filter and replacing it is easy:

 - Go to your return air vents.

 - Some covers have screws and some have tabs.
 Unscrew or pull tabs to remove from the wall.

 - Look for a filter.
 If one is there, pull it out and write down the size.

 - Verify the filter type is the one recommended by the manufacturer.